stackhpc/ansible-collection-openstack/roles/os_images/README.md

   This is a dict of the form of `KEY: VALUE`.
 * `packages`: (optional) list of packages to install in the image.
 * `size`: (optional) size to make the image filesystem.
+* `architecture`: (optional) image CPU architecture to pass to diskimage-builder `-a`.
+  If unset, default to the diskimage-builder default architecture: `x86_64`, and upload Glance images with the `cpu_arch: "x86_64"` image property.
+  When setting, consider also setting `properties.cpu_arch` to a corresponding value.
 * `properties`: (optional) dict of properties to set on the glance image.
   Common image properties are available [here](https://docs.openstack.org/glance/latest/user/common-image-properties.html).